 Our Future kicks off in Johannesburg, South Africa, on 7 and 8 October 2022, before a second event in Yaoundé, Cameroon, from 1 to 3 December, and a third in Algiers in early February 2023.
-Six other forums will take place on the African continent in 2023 and 2024.
+Six other forums took place on the African continent in 2023 and 2024.

 For all the partners of these major events, the challenge is to establish an increasingly close dialogue between civil societies in Africa and Europe, in order to create new solutions to the challenges that the two continents are facing together.
 To this end, the Our Future meetings provide the conditions for free, transparent and peaceful exchanges, geared towards new ideas and methods of cooperation.